Requiem-S/ePortfolio/narratives/algorithms-data-structures.md

    - Balanced in-memory operations with database queries to optimize system performance.
    - Used data structures like HashMap and LinkedList, combined with custom algorithms for data manipulation.

+3. "Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision-making in the field of computer science."
+   - Designing modular and reusable algorithms that can be easily understood and maintained by diverse team members.
+   - The implementation of sorting and filtering algorithms for easy collaboration and modification.
+   - Creating clear interfaces between different algorithmic components that enable a collaborative environment where team members with varying levels of expertise can contribute effectively.

 ## Enhancements Applied

 1. Sorting: